denilsonsa/midi-pipewire-volume/README.md

 * [x] Hard-code changing the volume from a MIDI CC event.
 * [ ] Write a nice function to change the default input/output device.
 * [ ] Write a nice function to change the profile of a device.
+* [ ] Allow changing the volume/mute of the default device.
+* [ ] Let the user (i.e. the config file) decide if a MIDI device should be auto-connected to this tool.
+* [ ] Auto-connect MIDI devices when they get hot-plugged.
+* [ ] Write a lot of docstrings.
+Documentation is important.
 * [ ] Write a lot of unit tests, possibly as doctests.
+* [ ] Apply a Python linter/formatter such as Black or Ruff.
 * [x] Figure out a nice configuration format.
 Or maybe just a simple API so that users can write their own code.
 * [x] Write a function to send updates to `ddcutil-service`.
 * [ ] Write a help function.
 Well, just use `argparse`.
 But write a parameter that prints out: